hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Thirteen is the culprit, so they reconcile and share mind (like the Dogan metaphor that will later be used to defeat the wolves).

 Eddie gets knighted as a gunslinger, after receiving Roland's training and martial knowledge.
 Sussanah becomes a sister of Oriza — women mustn't bear guns.

 ### 4. The wind through the keyhole

 Roland is hiding with the kids of Calla waiting for the wolves.

-Want to hear the story of the young gunslinger who slew a Werewolf?
+Want to hear the story of the young gunslinger?
 Asks the kids.

 He proceeds to tell a story within a story, beginning with the little sisters of Eluria, when sister Jenna narrates him *the wind through the keyhole* while Roland is recovering at the hospital.

-The story is the same but the young boy slew a werewolf in the swamp instead of encountering a dragon, with the gun and silver bullet that the Covenant Man gives him.
-He is later slain by a dragon in the same swamp when he returns to the enchanted forest looking to save a girl she wanted to marry.
 Although Roland omits that part to the kids.

 Back in Calla, they defeat the wolves, many folks die, including children.
 They notice that someone has given information to the wols.
 Eddie dies in this fight, he was not true knight after all.
 His body is buried with his gun, and a rose is planted in his grave like a gunslinger funeral.
 In front of all the new graves, Roland gives a speech, that ends with: O Discordia!
 The Tower demanded another sacrifice, now Roland is determined to end this curse.
 Ka is a wheel, and again, for saving the day, he must pay with blood of his loved ones, and looses his ka-tet again.

 They burn the jaw of the Man in Black, and ask the fire a question, the fire answers with a vision of the traitor visiting the Dogan.
 The traitor did it so that his daughters may survive.
 He begs for mercy before getting hanged. *I, Roland Deschain of Gilead, son of Steven, last in the line of Eld, protector of the Dark Tower, sentence you to die*.

 Sussanah gets finally possessed and tries to murder the gunslinger, in the fight manipulates Oy (again with the Dogan metaphor) to attack Roland, you looses an eye.

 Roland shoots Oy who dies in his hands, it's last word is *Tower*.
 He is left with a big scar in his face and from now on he will wear an eye patch.

-Mia escapes with the orb, but gets caught by Andy and later exorcised by the Mannis.
-With some remnants of magic and magnets they throw the demon through a portal in the Doorway Cave to the Todash.
+Mia gets caught by Andy, when trying to escape with the orb.
+With some remnants of magic and magnets she is later exorcised by the Mannis.
+They throw Mia through a portal in the Doorway Cave to the Todash.

-After that Sussanah decides to stay at Calla as a sister of Oriza, since Talitha had no descendants, the sisters will hold elections.
-It is not my Tower Roland, I didn't ask for this, you must go on your own.
+After that Sussanah decides to stay at Calla as a sister of Oriza, since Talitha had no descendants, the sisters will hold elections. *This is my Tower Roland, you must go on your own.*

 The town folk complain that the Gunslinger intervention was for worse, more people died, and now the town must be rebuilt.
 He is asked to leave and never to come back.
 He is banished from Mid-World, his own world.

 ### 5. The Waste lands

 Roland returns to the North Central Positronics Dogan, and with help of Andy, opens the locked door.
 A terminal tells them about Lud, where the wolves come from.

 That is where the beam starts.
 We learn a bit about the myth of the guardians.

 They leave to Outer-World with Black thirteen.

 In Lud, we enjoy all the post-apocalyptic cyberpunk goodness ala Mad Max, graffitis of the Crimson King eye and some slow mutants too.

 We learn that gangs stole kids to give them to Dandelo, a minion of the Crimson King, who roont them, a monster similar to IT.

 Dandelo feeds from emotions, so it is Andy the one that kills it by self-destructing, saving Rolands life.

 Roland finds that there are good people still in this ruined world.
 The kids that returned roont, were helped by some good folk (someone saved my life tonight?).
-When he kills one of the pubs in a confusing episode, someone says:
-*you didn't have to kill him, it was his birthday today, O Discordia...*.
+When he kills one of the pubs in a confusing episode, someone says: *you didn't have to kill him, it was his birthday today, O Discordia...*.

-Blain kills everyone and leaves following the path of the Beam.
+Blaine kills everyone and leaves following the path of the Beam.

 ### 6. The Dark Tower

 Roland beats the train with a stupid riddle Curthbert once told him, at the battle of Jerico hill.
 We learn a bit more about it, the fall of Gilead and also the fate of Farson.

 After passing some of the worlds of other stories — the Tower is collapsing and all the worlds are blending, Roland is left in the final stop, Keystone Station, the door to the Dark Tower, the only one in All-World.
 The old ones built this station and tried everything to open that portal, yet never successfully.

 Blaine commits suicide.

 Black Thirteen *wakes up*, starts to vibrate and with a deafening sound grows and expands distorting reality, absorbing everything like a blackhole, including Roland.
 The gunslinger has this vision of the rose that holds all the suns and all the universes that Jake saw in NYC, and all the lovecroftian beings of the Prim in between worlds.
 Wakes up in the crimson fields of Can'-Ka No Rey.

 ## My alternative ending